‘Maxim’ Bombshell Kara Del Toro Shows Serious Skin While Flaunting Cleavage In Sexy Leopard Bikini

 Kara Del Toro is turning heads in another racy Instagram post.
-The Maxim model’s fame has spread like wildfire and she’s quickly nearing 1 million followers on the social media platform.
+The Maxim model’s fame has spread like wildfire, and she’s quickly nearing 1 million followers on the social media platform.
 In her latest Instagram post, Kara flaunts her incredible body in a stunning swimsuit.

 Del Toro’s latest update includes not one but two photos of the model enjoying a little rest and relaxation on vacation.
-In the caption of the photo, the model makes mention that sunshine makes for the best energy but it appears as though it also makes for the most sexy photos as well.
+In the caption of the photo, the model makes mention that sunshine makes the best energy, but it appears as though it also makes the sexiest photos as well.
 In the first image in the series, the 25-year-old sits on a lounge chair with the beach at her back.
 She wears her hair up in a bun and looks to be makeup free.

-With a glass of rose in hand, Del Toro strikes a pose and shows off her incredible figure in a skimpy leopard print bikini that shows off her stunning legs and taut tummy.
+With a glass of rose in hand, Del Toro strikes a pose and shows off her incredible figure in a skimpy leopard-print bikini that shows off her stunning legs and taut tummy.
 The NSFW suit also features a slit in the middle, showing off ample amounts of cleavage for her loyal fans.
-In the second photo in the deck, Kara poses in almost the same fashion as the first snapshot but this time she shows her pearly whites with a big smile.
+In the second photo in the deck, Kara poses in almost the same fashion as the first snapshot, but this time she shows her pearly whites with a big smile.

-So far — the post has earned the bombshell a lot of attention with over 19,000 likes in addition to 200 plus comments and growing by the second.
+So far — the post has earned the bombshell a lot of attention with over 19,000 likes in addition to 200-plus comments and growing by the second.
 While most fans commented on her sultry suit, countless others couldn’t help but gush over how stunning she is.

 “What a little miss sunshine,” one follower commented with a pink flower emoji.